reveng007/AWS_Attack_Simulation_Detection_Lab/README.md

         }
         ```
         - DETECTION: _EventCode_ - `EC2:ModifyImageAttribute` will be our target during threat hunting.
-        - DETECTION: if _launchPermission.add.items_ has value `{"groups":"all"}` meaning -> attacker made use of `EC2:ModifyImageAttribute` to share AMI to public.
+        - DETECTION: if _launchPermission.add.items_ has value `{"groups":"all"}` meaning -> attacker made use of `EC2:ModifyImageAttribute` to share AMI to **public**.
-        - DETECTION: if _launchPermission.add.items_ has value `{ "userId": "<some id>" }` meaning -> attacker made use of `EC2:ModifyImageAttribute` to share AMI to their own AWS account.
+        - DETECTION: if _launchPermission.add.items_ has value `{ "userId": "<some id>" }` meaning -> attacker made use of `EC2:ModifyImageAttribute` to share AMI to **their own AWS account**.
+        - DETECTION: In case, some _legit AWS accounts_ are there to where AMI images are shared, we can add that in Whitelist part of our detection/hunting query.
         - source: [stratus-red-team](https://stratus-red-team.cloud/attack-techniques/AWS/aws.exfiltration.ec2-share-ami/), [basu-github](https://github.com/sbasu7241/AWS-Threat-Simulation-and-Detection/blob/main/aws.exfiltration.ec2-share-ami.md)

     9. **AWS EBS Snapshot** : ****